TGit-Tech/AC-Delco-Windmill/README.md

     - Use diodes to ensure Batt. feeds battery only when charge levels
     - Startup feed of 4.5Vdc diode into Pole #1
     - Using above, when wind increases excitement increases till battery can charge
+    - Need a Wind kick in start ( DC-DC Buck on battery w/Arduino turn on? )
+    -